DonLonjas/MenuSystem/README.md

   ⟡ Check the plugin version with the /menu-version command.

-Installation and Usage:
+**Installation and Usage:**

-Download the MenuSystem jar file from the repository.
+* Download the project's jar file from the repository.
-Place the jar file into the plugins folder of your Minecraft server.
+* Extract the content into the plugins folder of your Minecraft server.
-Restart the server to load the plugin.
+* Restart the server to apply the changes.
-Use the provided commands to manage your menus.
+* Enjoy your Minecraft server!

+**Contribution:**

-Contribution:  Contributions to improve and expand MenuSystem are welcome!
+Contributions to improve and expand MenuSystem are welcome!
 If you have ideas for new features or improvements in functionality, feel free to submit a pull request.

+**Contact:**

-Contact:  For any questions, suggestions, or issues related to MenuSystem, you can contact us via Discord: DonLonjas.
+For any questions, suggestions, or issues related to MenuSystem, you can contact us via Discord: mrlonjas.